 You can be anywhere, at any time, when a transient ischemic attack or stroke occurs.

 The symptoms depend on what part of the brain is deprived of oxygen by the blood clot (ischemic stroke).

-“A sudden heavy feeling in one arm can be a stroke or a TIA and needs further evaluation,” says Atif Zafar, MD, director of the stroke program at University of New Mexico Hospital and assistant professor of Stroke/Neurology at the UNM School of Medicine.
+“A sudden heavy feeling in one arm can be a stroke or a TIA and needs further evaluation,” says Atif Zafar, MD, medical director of St. Michaels Hospital in Toronto, Ontario, and former director of the stroke program at University of New Mexico Hospital.

 If the clot is cutting off blood flow to the part of the brain that controls arm function, then the symptom can very well manifest as that sudden heavy feeling.